The Snowbird Fund

 Help families find their loved ones.

-One of the most tangible and effective ways to support Montana Native communities is by directly supporting families and community members searching for their loved ones.
+One of the most tangible and effective ways to support Native communities in Montana is by directly supporting families and community members searching for their loved ones.
 Searches can be costly and time-consuming, and this has a deep impact on families who have to fund the searches themselves, often with very limited resources.
 Native communities in Montana often face staggering poverty rates - 34% compared to the general population at 13%.

-The Snowbird Fund directly supports Montana Native families as they conduct their own community searches by providing direct payments to families or individuals leading the search for their missing loved ones.
+The Snowbird Fund directly supports Native families in Montana as they conduct their own community searches by providing direct payments to families or individuals leading the search for their missing loved ones.
 Your gift to the Snowbird Fund helps to provide the resources individuals require to conduct a thorough search.
 Your donation will help us fund:

 - Gas money, meals, and hotel stays as they search across the state